With construction of the Henry Ford Detroit Pistons Performance Center under way, we are chronicling the progress along the way.

-“As a training facility, this will give us an edge, providing Stan and our players with the most advanced technology available to maximize their performance,” says Pistons owner Tom Gores.
+“As a training facility, this will give us an edge, providing our players with the most advanced technology available to maximize their performance,” says Pistons owner Tom Gores.
 “But when you look at the whole development and the unique partnership with Henry Ford, it’s so much more.
 We are bringing more jobs into the city and creating another catalyst for additional investment.
 It will be another cornerstone in the revitalization of this community.”

 “We are honored to become the official healthcare provider for the Detroit Pistons and partner with them on this wonderful investment in our community,” says Henry Ford’s President and CEO Wright L. Lassiter III.
 “Whether it’s a professional athlete, or, any of our patients, we know how vital it is to treat the whole person, and that’s what makes our ‘team medicine’ approach so unique.”

 - ROSSETTI, an internationally-renowned Detroit-based architecture-engineering firm, is the leading architect on the project.